aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/create-layout-and-auto-fit-shapes/_index.md

 ### **Modify VBA Module Code Programming Sample**
 Please check this code example:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-ModifyVBAModuleCode-ModifyVBAModuleCode.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-ModifyVBAModuleCode-ModifyVBAModuleCode.java" >}}
 ### **Remove All Macros from the Visio Diagram**
 Aspose.Diagram for Java allows developers to remove all macros from the Visio diagram.

 The JavaProjectData property, exposed by the [Diagram](https://apireference.aspose.com/diagram/java/com.aspose.diagram/diagram) class, allows you to remove all macros from the Visio drawing.
 ### **Remove All Macros Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-RemoveMacrosFromVisio-RemoveMacrosFromVisio.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-RemoveMacrosFromVisio-RemoveMacrosFromVisio.java" >}}